SharpStormGames/minecraft-nix/docs/loaders/fabric.md

 };
 ```

-Leave quilt.hash blank and rebuild, nix will tell you what hash to use.
+Leave fabric.hash blank and rebuild, nix will tell you what hash to use.